 The teen line is a telephone and internet service manned by teens and young adult staff and volunteers, who have participated in a 40-hour training.
 They are available to talk, chat, or just listen when you want to talk to someone your age.
 Volunteers are between the ages of 15 and 25 years old and are trained to be there for teens and the issues that they face.
 Often just talking about what’s going on with someone who is non-judgmental and caring is all a person needs.
 If you need help or just want to talk with someone, the teen line is here.
 Teen line offers referrals for further support to youth organizations, counseling, social service agencies, and follow-up to those as the need dictates.
 Confidentiality, privacy and safety are of utmost importance and procedures are in place to build and maintain trust between the callers and the teen line workers.
 Volunteers obtain hands-on experience within a well-known Christian ministry.
 Many of the volunteers are college/university students who receive the training and donate dozens of hours, giving them credit in their college curriculum, preparing them for jobs in social work, pastoral care, chaplaincy or other types of community support job functions.
 Teen Support Line hours including phone and chat:Tuesday to Saturday 5 to 9 p.m.
 MST.
 Phone: 780-488-1414.
 Website: www.teensupportline.net

-Teens, join us at the library for our monthly Film Club.
-You can register in advance, or just drop by, but whatever you do, don’t miss out on this awesome BIG-screen, surround-sound experience that includes beverages, snacks and a chance to win great prizes!
-This month we’ll be watching a holiday favourite on Thursday, Dec.
-12 from 6:30 to 8:30 p.m.
-Save your spot by visiting or calling the second floor information desk at 780-459-1682.
-Watch the teen page of the library’s website for upcoming film titles.
+Teens, join us at the Library for our monthly Film Club.
+You can register in advance, or just drop by, but whatever you do, don’t miss out on this awesome BIG-screen, Surround Sound experience that includes beverages and snacks.
+Our next movie night isThursday, March 13 from 6:15 to 8:30 p.m.when we’ll be watching City of Bones.
+Watch the teen page of the Library’s website for upcoming film titles.
 (Please note: Films shown will be suitable for viewing by persons 13 years of age or older.
-Persons under 13 must be accompanied by an adult.)
+Persons under 13 must be accompanied by an adult.)Save your spot!
+Register in advance at the second floor information desk, or call 780-459-1682.
 St. Albert Public Library, 5 St. Anne Street.